datduong/tobii-eye-track-syndromic-faces/experiment/readme.md

 ```

-### Put images into 4 groups based on their accuracy.
+### For each test image, put the corresponding Tobii eye-tracking output into 4 groups.

 For a specific test image, there will be 4 groups each for the clinicians (and likewise for the nonclinicians ):
 - Group 1: clinicians who correctly identify the image is affected vs unaffected
-- Group 1: clinicians who incorrect identify the image is affected vs unaffected
+- Group 2: clinicians who incorrect identify the image is affected vs unaffected
-- Group 1: clinicians who correctly identify the image is affected vs unaffected, AND said the correct disease name
+- Group 3: clinicians who correctly identify the image is affected vs unaffected, AND said the correct disease name
-- Group 1: clinicians who correctly identify the image is affected vs unaffected, BUT said the incorrect disease name
+- Group 4: clinicians who correctly identify the image is affected vs unaffected, BUT said the incorrect disease name

 **We can do this on local computer so we can easily view the images.**